 - (1) All media inquiries concerning operations within the Area, questions about the Area, or concerning any incidents occurring within the Area, must be referred to the Service's Public Affairs Officer at Grand Teton National Park.
-This includes all media interviews. - (2) Advertisements and Promotional Material. - (a) Approval.
+This includes all media interviews.
+Media interviews and visits to Concession Facilities to report on Concessioner operations, however, may be done with a courtesy notification to the Public Affairs Officer. - (2) Advertisements and Promotional Material. - (a) Approval.
 The Superintendent must approve all promotional material and its placement prior to publication, distribution, broadcast, installation, etc. The Concessioner must contact the Business Resources Office for review and approval at least 30 days in advance of planned distribution or printing dates.
 The Superintendent may require the Concessioner to remove all unapproved promotional material.
-Promotional material distributed within the Area is

-- restricted to services and facilities within the Area unless the Superintendent approves exceptions. - (b) Authorization.
+Promotional material distributed within the Area is restricted to services and facilities within the Area unless the Superintendent approves exceptions. - (b) Authorization.
 Advertisements must include a statement that the Service and the Department of the Interior authorize the Concessioner to serve the public in Grand Teton National Park unless the Mark is utilized. - (c) Equal Opportunity.
 Advertisements for employment must state that the company is an equal opportunity employer. - (3) Use of The Service Authorized Concessioner Mark (Mark). - (a) The Service has an approved Mark it allows concessioners to use to advertise the official relationship between the Service and the Concessioner.
 The Mark consists of the official NPS Arrowhead and the words "Authorized Concessioner." - (b) Authorized Users.
 The Concessioner is authorized to use the Mark at the start of the Contract in accordance with the approval procedures below.
 The Concessioner must have received a satisfactory or marginal rating in the previous Annual Overall Review to use the Mark following the first year of the Contract. - (c) Authorized Uses of the Mark.
 The Concessioner may use the Mark in publications, written advertising, brochures, web-based information, interpretive materials, broadcasts (television, film or other audio/visual), associated with required or authorized services; facility signs designed, constructed, or commissioned for official Concessioner functions or purposes; and signs placed on visitor transportation systems, vessels, and aircraft. - (d) Prohibited Uses of the Mark.
 The Concessioner may not use the Mark on merchandise, souvenirs and clothing presented for sale to the public; Concessioner employee uniforms; or Concessioner equipment and transportation equipment not specifically providing required or authorized visitor services. - (e) Artwork, Layout and Use.
 The Concessioner must use official artwork provided by the Service.
 Layout and use must be in accordance with the Authorized Concessioner Mark Guidelines available on the NPS Commercial Services web site under the Concessioner Tools tab. - (f) Approval Procedures.
 The Concessioner must submit a written request to the Service for approval to use the Mark.
 The submittal must include proposed applications and sample layouts.
 The Concessioner may not use the Mark until the Service has approved the request and the Concessioner's proposed layouts in writing.